ethereumpos/docs/source/index.html.md

 ## Memberships

-ETH Processing has simple the understand billing
+Ethereum POSing has simple the understand billing

 ### Monthly Plans